squidfunk/mkdocs-material/docs/tutorials/blogs/engage.md

     duties as a provider to ensure that processing occurs only once the user has granted consent.

-The implementation of share buttons deliberately does not use third party code to practice data minimization.
+This implementation of share buttons deliberately does not use third party code.
 It supports sharing to Twitter/X and Facebook without causing a data flow to these companies whenever someone views the pages.
 Only when someone clicks a share button will there be interactions with those companies' servers.

 !!! example "Add share buttons"